quandelaa/4chan-greentext-generator/README.md

 story.txt and the assets/ folder are not included, so make one before running.

-You may modify `assets/` as you will.
+You may modify `assets/` to add or remove images.

 ---

-NOT vibecoded.
+Not vibecoded.
 Authored 100% by quandelaa